karameht/a11y-lens/README.md

 - **Extensibility** - Easy to add new features
 - **Type safety** - Full TypeScript coverage
 - **Performance** - Optimized for development workflow
-- **Accessibility** - Eating our own dog food
+- **Accessibility** - Eating my own dog food

+---

+### 📬 Issues & Response Time

+I'm committed to making A11yLens better, but please be patient with response times.
+As a solo developer, I sometimes have:

+- **Work commitments** - that limit my availability
+- **Vacation time** - where I'm completely offline
+- **Other projects** - that need attention
+- **Private life** - that´s more than just talking with the rubber duck 😂

+If you open an issue and don't hear back immediately, don't worry!
+Check my [GitHub profile](https://github.com/karameht) for current status or recent activity.
+I **will** get back to you, just might take a few days or weeks depending on my schedule.

+**Pro tip:** Well-detailed issues with clear reproduction steps get prioritized! 🚀

+---

 ## 📄 License

 MIT License - see LICENSE file for details.

+---

 ## 🙏 Credits

-- **axe-core** - The accessibility testing engine that powers A11yLens
+- **[axe-core](https://github.com/dequelabs/axe-core)** - The accessibility testing engine that powers A11yLens
-- **Deque Systems** - For building the best accessibility testing tools on the planet
+- **[Deque Systems](https://www.deque.com/)** - For building the best accessibility testing tools on the planet
-- **React community** - For the patterns and practices that make this possible
+- **[React community](https://react.dev/)** - For the patterns and practices that make this possible

 ---